sauravkdeo/beginner_tutorials/readme.md

 ## Overview

-The beginner_tutorials project builds a simple publisher and subscriber node.
+This repository contains a simple publisher and subscriber node.

-The tutorials were followed from: http://wiki.ros.org/ROS/Tutorials.
+The tutorials were followed from:[website](http://wiki.ros.org/ROS/Tutorials).

+A launch file ```beginner_tutorials_10.launch``` can be used to launch talker and listener nodes concurrently.

+A service message named ```TalkerService.srv``` is used to change the output string upon the request from the client

 <p align="center">